 - The drawback of steamed rice vs fried rice is that it takes a lot longer to cook than fried rice.
 And can be difficult to make if you don’t have the right equipment (a pot with an insert for steaming).

 Is steamed rice healthier than fried rice?

-- The thing with steamed rice is that you don’t get the same flavour as fried rice.
-It’s missing out on many natural flavours and ingredients like sesame oil, soy sauce, garlic and dark brown sugar or even just salt to make it taste good.
+- The thing with steamed rice is that you don’t get the same flavor as fried rice.
+It’s missing out on many natural flavors and ingredients like sesame oil, soy sauce, garlic, dark brown sugar, or even just salt to make it taste good.

 - Fried rice has more fat than steamed rice because of the oil used, increasing its calorie count.
 But steamed rice is still a healthy option for people who want to lose weight because it’s much less fattening than fried rice.

-- As far as health goes, you can’t go wrong with either – both provide complex carbohydrates, fibre and protein, which are essential for your body.
+- As far as health goes, you can’t go wrong with either – both provide complex carbohydrates, fiber, and protein, which are essential for your body.

 Baked Rice vs Steamed Rice: Which One Reigns Supreme?

 When comparing steamed rice vs baked rice, we find they’re quite similar in taste (although there is more flavor in steaming).
 However, one key difference between them is how easy each type of cooking method actually is; Baking doesn’t take any effort, whereas steaming does require you to stand by the stove for some time.

 I would recommend steaming rice to anyone looking for a quick, tasty and healthy meal; it’s also perfect if you’re trying to limit your calorie intake as steamed rice is lower in calories than fried or baked varieties.